-All 6th grade students will receive an agenda and are required to utilize this agenda to write down assignments from their classes and to carry it with them daily.
-7th and 8th grade students will have the opportunity to request an agenda if they want one.
+All students will receive an agenda and are required to utilize this agenda to write down assignments from their classes and to carry it with them daily.
 Parents are encouraged to check this agenda as a means of communication with the teachers.
 Parents are welcomed and encouraged to communicate with the school and talk with the teachers and staff through e-mail, telephone and team conferences.
 Conferences can be set up through the guidance office.
 Please do not hesitate to do this!